Jim Farry

-James Farry (1 July 1954 - 10 November 2010) served as chief executive of the Scottish Football Association from 1990 to 1999.
+James Farry (1 July 1954 - 10 November 2010) was chief executive of the Scottish Football Association from 1990 to 1999.
 Farry was forced to leave that post due to a dispute with Celtic over the registration of player Jorge Cadete.

 Early life

 Farry attended school in East Kilbride, before working as a landscape gardener, milkman and window cleaner.
 He first joined the Scottish Football Association (SFA) in 1972 as an administration assistant.
 In the late 1970s he was appointed secretary of the Scottish Football League, a position he held for over 10 years.
 Farry earned a reputation as an efficient administrator during his stint as league secretary.
 When the same position at the SFA became vacant in 1990, he was appointed as the successor to the departing Ernie Walker.

 SFA chief executive

 While chief executive, Farry oversaw the project to renovate Scotland's national football stadium Hampden Park.
 The 'new Hampden' as it was termed, drew both support and criticism, with opinion divided over the need for a dedicated national stadium within Scotland.
-As the stadium is used at club level by Queen's Park, an amateur team currently playing in the lower divisions and possessing limited support, some footballing figures had argued that an existing stadium could have served as a home for the Scottish national team indefinitely.
+As the stadium is used at club level by Queen's Park, an amateur team currently playing in the lower divisions and possessing limited support, some footballing figures had argued that an existing stadium could have been a home for the Scottish national team indefinitely.
 Alternatively, supporters of the stadium have pointed to the awarding of UEFA elite status and the hosting of a number of high-profile matches, most notably the 2002 UEFA Champions League Final and the 2007 UEFA Cup Final, as proof of the renovation's success.